About the Jindal School of Management

 - Organizations, Strategy and International Management

-A broad array of internship and scholarship opportunities is made available to Jindal School students each academic year.
-The school operates its own Career Management Center, which students may use in addition to the campuswide UT Dallas Career Center.
-More than 25 student organizations are based in the school.
+A broad array of internship and scholarship opportunities is made available to the Jindal School students each academic year.
+The school operates its own Career Management Center, which students may use in addition to the campus-wide UT Dallas Career Center.
+At least 40 student organizations are based in the school.
 Most of these focus on career development in specific fields and build networking, internship and employment opportunities.

-The school’s faculty has an excellent reputation based on members’ teaching, research and business expertise.
-Based on faculty publications in the top 24 journals spanning all areas of business over the last four years, the Jindal School of Management ranks No. 14 in North America in research productivity and No. 15 globally, according to The UTD Top 100 Business School Research Rankings™ (2013).
-Financial Times (2012) ranks the school at No. 18 in the world for faculty research productivity.
+The school's faculty has an excellent reputation based on members' teaching, research and business expertise.
+Based on faculty publications in 24 leading business journals spanning all areas of business over the last four years, the Jindal School of Management ranks No. 11 in North America in research productivity and No. 12 globally, according to The UTD Top 100 Business School Research Rankings™ (2015).
+In 2013, Financial Times ranked the school at No. 18 in the world for faculty research productivity.

-U.S. News & World Report (2014) ranks the school’s Full-Time MBA at No. 37 in the nation and tied for No. 16 among public university programs in the United States.
-In the same ranking, the publication places the Professional (Part-Time) MBA at No. 38 in the nation.
-Financial Times (2012) has ranked the Executive MBA program No. 21 overall among U.S.-based programs.
+U.S. News & World Report ranks the school's Full-Time MBA at No. 37 (tied) in the nation and tied for No. 16 among public university programs in the United States.
+In the same ranking, the publication places the Part-Time Professional MBA (PMBA) at No. 22 (tied) in the nation and tied for No.12 among public university programs in the U.S. The school's online graduate business programs ranked No. 2 and its online MBA program ranked No. 6 in U.S. New & World Report's 2015 Best Online Programs rankings.
+Bloomberg Businessweek has ranked the Executive MBA program No. 14 among public U.S.–based university Executive MBA Programs and No. 38 overall.

 The Jindal School of Management's mission is to meet the challenges of a rapidly changing, technology-driven, global society by partnering with the business community to: